tkerscher/wilson/proto/README.md

 Unlike filesystems, objects here can be part of more than one group or none at all.
 In the latter case, the viewer software should assign them to a default group but is not required to.

-There are five types of objects:
+The actual object is stored in the oneof field `instance`.
+If this field is empty, assume that it's actually an instance of unknown type.
+Currently there are five types of objects:

 ### Sphere